adam-m-mcelhinney/helpRFunctions/README.md

-helpRFunctions
+#helpRFunctions

-Provides a set of helper functions for many common tasks to enable faster, cleaner R programming.
+## Objective: To provide a set of standardized helper functions to enable faster, cleaner and more modular R programming.

-Currently under construction.
+## Installation
+This package may be installed using [devtools](http://cran.r-project.org/web/packages/devtools/index.html).
+`install_github('helpRFunctions', username = 'adam-m-mcelhinney')`